 Open University, UK

-Senior lecturer in Statistics at the Open University in the UK.
+Heather Whitaker is a senior lecturer in Statistics at the Open University in the UK.
 She is a medical statistician with research interests in study design and applications in epidemiology, particularly pharmaco-epidemiology, vaccine safety, infectious diseases and environmental epidemiology.
 She is an expert in self-controlled study designs that are used to study the temporal association between acute outcomes and transient exposures.
 She studied at Sussex and Imperial College and teaches statistics by distance learning at the Open University.

 Editors' declarations are listed in the journal's Disclosure Policy.